 Are you implementing Simple Network Management Protocol (SNMP) to monitor the network?
 If so, what information are you logging?

-Again a discussion like this offers multiple benefits.
+This discussion offers multiple benefits.
 You are getting to know the colleagues you will be working with to help implement your security policies and also creating a communication channel for when you do send a request to modify a firewall policy, request SNMP log information regarding open services, or have certain network traffic monitored.

-The next individual or group in your organization to talk to would be your System Administrator.
-If you now have a rough idea of how many devices are on your network and how the traffic flow should be, your System Administrator can help you determine what services are running on those systems and what servers and clients you may have on the network.
+Once you have talked to the network administrator, sit down with your systems administrator or the systems administration team.
+If you now have a rough idea of how many devices are on your network and how the traffic flow should be, your system administrator can help you determine what services are running on those systems and what servers and clients you may have on the network.

-Which services/applications do you have running on these servers?
+Which services or applications do you have running on these servers?